Sheppple/sponty/readme.md

 # Sponty
-This is a webapp to track your spotify listening history.
+This is a webapp to track your last.fm listening history.